tnelsond/tnelsond/_posts/2021-09-03-quarantine.md

 ## Landing in Cambodia

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jA2uo7LfzEs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="350" height="275" src="https://www.youtube.com/embed/jA2uo7LfzEs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-When we landed in Cambodia we went through a series of checks and tests and deposited our $2000 to cover our mandatory quarrantine with our preferred Cambodian bank.
+When we landed in Cambodia we went through a series of checks and tests and deposited our $2000 to cover our mandatory quarantine with our preferred Cambodian bank.
 We then got on our bus and headed towards our mystery hotel.
 We had hoped to be able to room together, but we were soon separated and living in different rooms in the 5 star Sokha Hotel.

 ### Sokha
 It's $75 a day, so that's not too bad, but food is $10 a meal.
-The food is pretty good, on the 4th day I finally ordered some (not because I was hungry, but just out of curiousity).
+The food is pretty good, on the 4th day I finally ordered some (not because I was hungry, but just out of curiosity).
 Apparently I never actually get hungry, especially if I'm stuck in a hotel using up minimal energy, that's good to know.
 I feel good though.

 I've been calling up my partners and video-chatting with them; it's been great, it's crazy that I can be on the other side of the world and still talk to people back home and see their faces.
-If I haven't contacted you yet and you want to schedule a quarrantine chat, let me know.
+If I haven't contacted you yet and you want to schedule a quarantine chat, let me know.

 ## Plans
 God worked out miracles to get me here to Cambodia and I still don't quite believe it how things worked out.
 I'm gonna stay in the city renewing my visa and other things for a bit, then I'll live in the north with Amy and Thanak and Samuel.
 I'll start language school September 27th and will do that in the evenings after practicing and ministering in the mornings.